KRR-Oxford/OntoAlign/LogMap-ML/README.md

 ========================================

-> Note: this is a preliminary implementation.
+> This is still a preliminary implementation.
 We are making it more "end-to-end".
+> The current codes use tf.contrib which does not exist in Tensorflow 2.x.